About The O’Connor Family & Our Riding Stables

 Elisa started riding in nappies and impresses with a supple seat and confidence.
 She is our rising star in the horse sport arena.

 Ambitious young rider who loves show jumping on the national and occasionally international circuit.
 She spends hours polishing her horses to achieve “that glitzy” finish.
 She is also in charge of producing and marketing the home bred sport horses.
 She has a keen interest in the breeding of performance horses and ponies and has started to build up her own breeding program to ensure the continued production of top class horses at Island View.

-Elisa holds the Pony Club B+ exam and has joined the rank of instructor in the yard as well as for pony club.
+Elisa holds the Pony Club B+ exam and has joined the rank of instructors in the yard as well as for pony club.
 She also holds safeguarding 1 and First Aid responder certs.

 Outside of the Stables, Elisa has a batchelor degree in Global Commerce at NUI Galway and hopes to combine both her passion for horses and knowledge of the business world in the future.

 Silent but deadly, this young man doesn’t speak much but can be seen working hard on the farm.
 Be it rounding up cattle and sheep, occasionally horses as well, or fixing tractors, John-Alfred always manages to keep busy.
 An accomplished rider himself he nonetheless prefers 90 New Holland horsepower to 1 home bred Irish one.

-John-Alfred has a real “feel for machinery” and after completing his Leaving certificate, hopes to branch into a career in the mechanical sector, perhaps with the equines on the side.
+John-Alfred has a real “feel for machinery” and after has branch into a career in the mechanical sector, He keeps tractors running, trailers lit up and balers rolling on.

 He is also in charge of the poultry, collecting eggs and hatching chicks.